newrelic/nri-vsphere/README.md

 vSphere data is obtained via a client provided by the `govmomi` package, the official Go wrapper for the VMware API.
 The same package provides a simulator for the virtual center, leveraged to run integration tests.

-The output of the integration is shaped by the `newrelic/infra-integrations-sdk` package and provided in JSON format.
-The New Relic Infra agent collects such data and sends it to New Relic.
+The output of the integration is determined by the `newrelic/infra-integrations-sdk` package and provided in JSON format.
+The [New Relic Infrastructure agent](https://github.com/newrelic/infrastructure-agent) collects such data and sends it to New Relic.

 1. After cloning this repository, go to the vSphere integration directory and build the integration: